Author has written 2 stories for Hey Arnold, and Shrek.

 BTW, few things you should probably know about me before you read anything of mine:

 1. I am a MASSIVE Beyoncé fan.
 Like, MAJORLY.
-She is my Queen - my Goddess - and I worship the very ground she walks on.
-So, more the usual, my protagonists will mention at least liking her, since I can't keep my fangirl feels away from my writing.
+So, more then usual, my protagonists will mention at least liking her, since I can't keep my fangirl feels away from my writing.
 Sorry, all two of you who hate her, but, what can I say?
-She's beautiful.
+She's beautiful~

 2. I'm a feminist.
-No, not one of those femenazis that hate men and blame them for everything wrong in the world and believe they can't be discriminated against, but one who desires more rounded female protagonists, more female friendships and less catty females.
-I hate, hate, hate, HATE slut-shaming.
-Like, despise it.
-I don't care how short someone's skirt is, or how much makeup they wear, or even how much sex they have - I despise the notion of "sluts" and never, never will have that in my writing unless I'm analyzing the concept.
-I also hate the fact that "girly girls" for so long have been looked at as "weak". if you're into makeup, you're weak; if you wear dresses, you're weak; if you care AT ALL about you're appearance, you're vain, slutty and weak.
-Legit I freaking hate it whenever I read something and suddenly the protagonist is bragging about "hating dresses, pink, has all guy friends because ohmygosh, girls are so catty and who the eff would wanna have girl friends because their dumb and all they care about is sleeping with other boys" I actually want to just throw the book/laptop at the wall and cry, "WTF, what's WRONG with being feminine?"
-So, in short, because of my "oh so horrible" feminist views, more then likely I'll focus on complex females, their friendships/relationships with one another and less on making the protagonist and love interest completely reliant on one another (that's kinda unhealthy, in my opinion).
+Not one of those "feminazis" that, y'know, hate men and blame them for everything wrong, and I also don't believe men can't face discrimination purely based on their gender either.
+I do however desire much more rounded female protagonists then what we're given, along with more female-based friendships and less cattiness.
+Also, I fucking hate, hate, hate, HATE slut-shaming.
+Like, I fucking despise it.
+Writing off a character as a traditional "slut" is such a cheap way of setting up a "villain" or whatever for the protagonist (who, of course, will be completely vanilla, innocent and "oh so different from all the OTHER women!").
+It's disgusting, outdated and a complete double standard (look below if you wanna see a more in depth rant, hehe); also, I hate that if you're feminine, then automatically you're weak.
+Like, if you're girly, you're weak; if you're into makeup, you have self-esteem issues (therefore, you're weak); if you wear dresses, you're weak; if you care AT ALL for your appearance, you're vain, slutty and weak.
+Legit, every time I read about a protagonist bragging about "hating dresses, pink, and having only guy friends because ohmygosh, girls are so catty and dumb and who the eff would wanna have girl friends because they're dumb and all they care about is sleeping with other boys" I wanna just throw my book/laptop at the effing wall and cry, "WTF, what's WRONG with being feminine, or "girly"?!"
+So, in short, because of my "oh so horrible" feminist views, more then likely, I'll focus on complex females, their relationships with one another and less on the romance (that kinda comes second, after friendship, don't ya think?)

 3. I curse like a sailor.
 Like, legit - I cannot tell you how many times I've cursed in front of kids by accident just out of habit.
 So, I'm not shy to making my characters curse.
 ESPECIALLY if they come from the modern era and are teenagers.
 So, if you're kinda shy to that or uncomfortable, I wouldn't even bother reading my stuff.
 Save yourselves the effort.